dotnet/training-tutorials/content/fsharp/getting-started/troubleshooting.md

 FS0588: Block following this 'let' is unfinished

 FS0001: The type 'X' does not match the type 'Y'
 This is probably the most common error you will run into.
-It can manifest itself in a wide variety of contexts, so I have grouped the most common problems together with examples and fixes.
+It can manifest itself in a wide variety of contexts, so the most common problems have been grouped together with examples and fixes.
 Do pay attention to the error message, as it is normally quite explicit about what the problem is.

 Error message	Possible causes
 The type 'float' does not match the type 'int'	A. Can’t mix floats and ints